YunoHost-Apps/foodsoft_ynh/README.md

 ## Configuration

-* You can use the web interface to configure everything.
+* You can use the web interface to configure most things.

 * Find the main application configuration at `/var/www/foodsoft/config`.
 Please note, any modifications of these files can be wiped on upgrade.
 We don't have a good solution for that right now.
 We aim to make most things configurable at installation time.